bkidwell/working-in-zim/README.md

 working-in-zim
 ==============

-Zim notebook about getting work done in Zim
+Article about getting work done in Zim